PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-07 04:11:29
+Last updated: 2024-04-07 04:12:03
-Random Quote: Sometimes one has to adjust to a situation as it unfolds.
-With every calamity comes opportunity. - Virginia Wilson
+Random Quote: Sometimes we have to let things go because we can't keep them forever. - Maura Franklin